KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-FF-tenor-gif.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `gifFetcher.js`: Replace it with `MagicMirror²`.
-4. Recommendation: Found 'require("https")' in file `gifFetcher.js`: Replace it with built-in fetch.
+4. Recommendation: Found 'require("https")' in file `gifFetcher.js`: Replace "https" by "node:https".
 5. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 6. Typo: Found 'Magic Mirror' in file `MMM-FF-tenor-gif.css`: Replace it with `MagicMirror²`.
 7. Typo: Found 'Magic Mirror' in file `MMM-FF-tenor-gif.scss`: Replace it with `MagicMirror²`.